-This threat alert was originally published in September 2021 and was last updated in June 2022.
+This threat alert was originally published in September 2021 and has been last updated in November 2023.

 What's going on?